 St. George’s Chapel at Windsor Castle.
 (Photo Credit: Getty Images)

 Why are Harry and Meghan getting married so quickly?

 Royal expert Kate Nicholl recently told Entertainment Tonight that Harry's special bond with grandfather Prince Philip has impacted both the timing and the venue of his upcoming wedding to Meghan.
 "He wanted something close to home for the Duke of Edinburgh and the Queen.
 In fact, one of the reasons that Prince Harry has wanted this wedding to happen quite quickly — this is really whirlwind by royal standards — is because his 96-year-old grandfather, the Duke of Edinburgh, is retired now and Prince Harry really wants him to be at his wedding.

-Meghan hasn't officially revealed the designer of her gown, but many people think her close friend Misha Nonoo — who introduced her to Harry! — and her longtime stylist, Jessica Mulroney, might help create the frock.
-Meghan's longtime, Toronto-based stylist, Jessica Mulroney, may also contribute to her wedding-day look.
-Additionally, the actress is allegedly considering two of Princess Diana's favorite designers, Catherine Walker and Amanda Wakeley.
-She could also work with the creator of Kate Middleton's 2011 royal wedding gown, Jenny Packham.
+Though Meghan hasn't officially revealed the designer of her gown, it has been rumored that her close friend Misha Nonoo — who introduced her to Harry! — and her longtime stylist, Jessica Mulroney, might help create the frock.
+It's thought that Meghan could also work with two of Princess Diana's favorite designers, Catherine Walker and Amanda Wakeley, or the creator of Kate Middleton's 2011 royal wedding gown, Jenny Packham.